legendarycode3/mastering-javaScript-course/README.md

 	✔️ Some Ways To Make “HTTP Request” Using Javascript:  </br>
-	1.)
+	(1.)
 Fetch:  (Javascript Built-in API), is  modern based API built into most browsers. </br>
-	2.)
-It offers a more cleaner, and more flexible way to handle HTTP requests compared older methods </br>
+		 i) It offers a more cleaner, and more flexible way to handle HTTP requests compared older methods </br>
-	3.) “fetch” http request, is promised based, Fetch leverages javascript promises, simplifying asynchronous operations and making codes, more cleaner & more readable  compare to older callback based method like “XMLHttpRequest”. </br>
+		 ii) “fetch” http request, is promised based, Fetch leverages javascript promises, simplifying asynchronous operations and making codes, more cleaner & more readable  compare to older callback based method like “XMLHttpRequest”. </br>
 	E.g 1 using fetch API for HTTP request 	</br>

 	function loadProductsFetch() { </br>